210119-java-enterprise/SupremeSQL/README.md

 # Setting Up the ORM
 ### Annotation
-Annotating the Classes of the Fields
+Annotating the Class and its Fields

 ![Alt text](src/main/resources/Annotation.PNG "Title")